Artwork Analysis: Starry Night by Van Gogh

-Artsper invites you to dive into the depths of Vincent Van Gogh’s Starry Night.
+Artsper invites you to dive into the depths of Vincent van Gogh’s Starry Night.
 Although this mythical work has been immensely studied and commented on, its details continue to captivate and fascinate us.

 The sky ripples and flows like a river, captivating the viewer with its humanlike energy.
 There is certainly a spiritual aspect to the work, which is mirrored in Van Gogh’s letters to his brother at the time, where he speaks of a “terrible need of religion.
 So at night [he] goes out to paint the stars.”
 Therefore the sky becomes a means for Van Gogh to understand and explore one of the beliefs that preoccupies him the most; life after death.
-This preoccupation is highlighted in Van Gogh’s choice of colour where dusty mauves and blue-black tones fill the sky, a choice that is reciprocated in his other works such as Café Terrace at Night and Starry Night over the Rhone.
+This preoccupation is highlighted in Van Gogh’s choice of color where dusty mauves and blue-black tones fill the sky, a choice that is reciprocated in his other works such as Café Terrace at Night and Starry Night over the Rhone.

-The Moon and the Stars
+3. The Moon and the Stars

-The Bell Tower and the Village
+4. The Bell Tower and the Village

-The Cypress Tree
+5. The Cypress Tree

 Finally, the cypress is also a major feature of the work and quite possibly one of the most important.
 Thick, tormented and rising like a flame, it bridges together the two halves of the painting: the sky and ground.
 Van Gogh’s decision to place it in the foreground was significant.
 The cypress is traditionally a tree associated with death, and according to Van Gogh, it was the only way of accessing a life beyond earth.